micahscopes/Hyperspectives/README.md

 More Information
 ----------------
-There is an extremely good video series online called (Dimensions Math)[http://www.dimensions-math.org/].
-You should really watch all of them!
+There is an extremely good, free video series online called [http://www.dimensions-math.org/](Dimensions Math).
+You should probably watch all of them.